awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

 1. To change information about the build environment, in **Environment**, choose **Edit**\.
 Make changes appropriate for the build environment type \(for example, **Environment image**, **Operating system**, **Runtime**, **Runtime version**, **Custom image**, **Other location**, **Amazon ECR repository**, or **Amazon ECR image**\)\.

-1. If you plan to use this build project to build Docker images and the specified build environment is not provided by AWS CodeBuild with Docker support, select **Privileged**\.
+1. If you plan to use this build project to build Docker images and the specified build environment is not provided by CodeBuild with Docker support, select **Privileged**\.
 Otherwise, all associated builds that attempt to interact with the Docker daemon fail\.
 You must also start the Docker daemon so that your builds can interact with it as needed\.
-You can do this by by running the following build commands to initialize the Docker daemon in the `install` phase of your build spec\. \(Do not run the following build commands if the specified build environment image is provided by AWS CodeBuild with Docker support\.\)
+You can do this by by running the following build commands to initialize the Docker daemon in the `install` phase of your build spec\. \(Do not run the following build commands if the specified build environment image is provided by CodeBuild with Docker support\.\)

    ```
    - nohup /usr/local/bin/dockerd --host=unix:///var/run/docker.sock --host=tcp://127.0.0.1:2375 --storage-driver=overlay&
     - timeout -t 15 sh -c "until docker info; do echo .; sleep 1; done"
    ```

-1. To change information about the AWS CodeBuild service role, in **Service role**, change the values for **New service role**, **Existing service role**, or **Role name**\.
+1. To change information about the CodeBuild service role, in **Service role**, change the values for **New service role**, **Existing service role**, or **Role name**\.
 **Note**
-When you use the console to create or update a build project, you can create an AWS CodeBuild service role at the same time\.
+When you use the console to create or update a build project, you can create a CodeBuild service role at the same time\.
 By default, the role works with that build project only\.
 If you use the console to associate this service role with another build project, the role is updated to work with the other build project\.
 A service role can work with up to 10 build projects\.

 1. To change information about the build timeout, in **Additional configuration**, for **Timeout**, change the values for **hours** and **minutes**\.
 If **hours** and **minutes** are left blank, the default value is 60 minutes\.